thejoshwolfe/git-vendor/README.md

 I could go on complaining about how replacing a submodule with a regular directory breaks everyone's `git pull`, or how the hidden content in the `.git/modules` directory will cause subtle errors if you ever try to replace a submodule with another one at the same path, but that's starting to get into niche territory (all of which I have actually run into in a professional environment).
 The crux of the problem is that git submodules are also functioning git repositories, which introduces tons of complexity unsuitable for a vendoring usecase.

-If you were to try to solve the filtering and patching use case with a submodule, it would probably come in the form of a commit that applies the changes you want.
+If you were to try to solve the filtering use case with a submodule, it would probably come in the form of a commit that applies the changes you want.
 This probably means forking the dependency under your own user/organization/server and pushing one or more commits.
 When new changes are made to the third-party content, you would probably try doing a merge between their changes and your patch.
 However, if your real intention is to *ignore* the content of the `examples/` directory, for example, then a commit that deletes all the content there is the wrong tool for the job.
 That commit would cause a merge conflict when anything in the content is changed, and would completely miss new additions to the directory.
 This is an example of how file name based filtering better expresses intent, and is more suitable to the vendoring use case.

 #### `git subtree`